sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 ## Requirements

-To qualify for a data migration, the customer must:
+To qualify for a data migration,

+The requester from Sales (IE/CE/TA) must:

+- submit a copy of [on-prem to Cloud questionnaire](https://docs.google.com/document/d/1QcaAMG2YsaOnnht1YIZyMQ1mOfygSVfdXgBdbNc00GA/edit). it is important to ensure correctness of the data to ensure a smooth Cloud experience post-migration.

+The customer must:

 - have a Sourcegraph instance on v3.20.0 or later (limitation of [multi-version upgrades](https://docs.sourcegraph.com/admin/updates#upgrade-types))
   - note: where possible, strongly encourage the customer to upgrade to their on-prem instance to the latest version of Sourcegraph first.